meganhepner/ParkLookup.Solution/README.md

 ## <h2 align = "center"> About

-<p align = "center"> This is an API for State and National Parks
+<p align = "center"> This is an API for State and National Parks.
+It holds information for the parks including their name, the state in which they're found, and highlights of the park.

 ## **✅REQUIREMENTS**
 * Install [Git v2.62.2+](https://git-scm.com/downloads/)